Andy Burnham was elected Mayor of Greater Manchester in May 2017, and was re-elected for a second term in May 2021.

 Mayor's Question Time

 Starting in June 2017, the Mayor has hosted a question time event, giving local people the opportunity to quiz the mayor about a range of local issues.
-After being unable to run this event for the past 18 months due to the ongoing coronavirus pandemic, Mayor's Question Time is returning.
-Districts and dates for 2022 are:
+After being unable to run this event for the past 18 months due to the ongoing coronavirus pandemic, Mayor's Question Time is returning in September 2022.

 What the Mayor does